 - Not the most comprehensible or well-told story

 - Poor magic system

 - Developer: Square Enix

-- HDR support confirmed for PS4 Pro and Xbox One S
+- Support for PS4 Pro and Xbox One S

 And this is despite some pretty irritating flaws.
 The new action-oriented real-time combat system might be brilliant, but it’s reliant on a camera which spends most of its time losing track of you, enemies and the action entirely.
 Your hero, Noctis, has a fantastically useful Warp ability that should play a core part in any fight, but can only use it when there’s a specific point to warp to, and many of the battlegrounds feature no such thing.
 If there is, finding it with the aforementioned camera is often a nightmare.

 This is a game that’s designed to be accessible, yet contains dozens of nested systems, some of which you’re guaranteed to forget for hours at a time.
 Dungeons often come with no checkpoints or save points, but then feature a tough boss right at the end with the potential to send you back to square one, all progress and experience reset.
 The whole magic system is a near-disaster, first ignoring then restricting your use of the series’ signature summons, while focusing on an elemental form of sorcery that seems purposefully designed to wipe out your comrades as well as your foes.
 Both the PS4 and PS4 Pro versions suffer from noticeable frame-rate issues, though nothing that will make the game unplayable.